-- the boundaries of the physical site or sites included (or not included); - the boundaries of the physical and logical networks included (or not included); - the internal and external employee groups included (or not included); - the internal and external processes, activities or services included (or not included); and - key interfaces at the boundaries of the scope.
+- The boundaries of the physical site or sites included (or not included). - The boundaries of the physical and logical networks included (or not included). - The internal and external employee groups included (or not included). - The internal and external processes, activities or services included (or not included). - · Key interfaces at the boundaries of the scope.

-If you want to prioritise resources by building an ISMS that doesn't cover all of your organization, selecting a scope that is limited to managing key stakeholder interests is a pragmatic approach.
+If you want to prioritise resources by building an ISMS that doesn't cover all of your organisation, selecting a scope that is limited to managing key stakeholder interests is a pragmatic approach.
 This can be done by including only specific sites, assets, processes and business units or departments.
 Some examples of scope statements:

-- "All operations carried out by the IT Department" - · "Support and management of email" - "All equipment, systems, data and infrastructure in the organization's Data Centre based at the Basingstoke site"
+- "All operations carried out by the IT Department". - "Support and management of email". - "All equipment, systems, data and infrastructure in the organisation's data centre based at the Basingstoke site".

-TIP - Document or maintain a file of all of the information collated in your analysis of your organization's context and interested parties such as:
+TIP: Document or maintain a file of all of the information collated in your analysis of your organisation's context and interested parties such as:

-- Discussions with a senior representative of the organization, e.g. an MD, CEO or CTO. - · Minutes of meetings or business plans. - A specific document that identifies internal/external issues and interested parties and their needs and expectations e.g. a SWOT analysis, PESTLE study, or high-level business risk assessment.
+- Discussions with a senior representative of the organisation, e.g. an MD, CEO or CTO. - · Minutes of meetings or business plans. - A specific document that identifies internal/external issues and interested parties and their needs and expectations e.g. a SWOT analysis, PESTLE study, or high-level business risk assessment.